The Ten Commandments for Pursuing Your Employment Claims

 II.
 Pay Money for an Initial Consultation.

-Now this is not a hard and fast rule.
-There are many competent and ethical employment attorneys who charge for initial consultations and are perfectly justified in doing so.
+Now, this is not a hard and fast rule.
+There are many competent and ethical employment attorneys in California who charge for initial consultations and are perfectly justified in doing so.
 There are also, however, many competent and ethical employment attorneys who don’t charge for initial consultations.
 Why buy the cow when you can get the milk for free?

 III.
 Consult with Another Employment Attorney.